Form: A subshrub with a woody base and herbaceous stems.

 Mature Size: 3' high and 3' wide.

-Flowers: Cup shaped, orange, red, pink, or white, five petals, many stamens.
+Flowers: Cup shaped, orange, red, pink, or white, five petals, many short stamens.

 Bloom: Nearly year-round in frost-free regions, most heavily in the spring, then sporadically